Comprehensive Review Real Customer Analysis

 Comfort and Fit

-This is usually the make-or-break section for most people.
-Honestly, the fit of the GT-2000 13 is a bit of a mixed bag depending on your foot shape.
+This is usually make-or-break for most people.
+The fit of the GT-2000 13 is a bit of a mixed bag depending on your foot shape.

 Sizing and Width Generally, it fits true to size in length.
 If you are a standard size 10, buy a size 10.
 However, the volume is slightly lower than the previous version, specifically in the toe box.
 It tapers a bit earlier than some might like.
 If you have a wide forefoot, you might feel a bit of a squeeze.
 The good news?
 Asics produces this shoe in widely available width options (Wide 2E, Extra Wide 4E), so if you have even a slightly wider foot, I'd strongly recommend trying the wide version.

-Break-in Period Most users find it comfortable right out of the box, thanks to that plush OrthoLite X-30/X-55 sockliner.
-However, because of the slightly snugger upper, a few short runs might be needed for the mesh to relax and conform to your foot shape.
+Break-in Period Most users find it easy on the foot right out of the box, thanks to the plush OrthoLite X-30/X-55 sockliner.
+But because the upper runs a bit snug, a few short runs can help the mesh relax and conform to your foot.

 Sidewalls and Arch One specific thing to watch out for: the sidewalls on the medial (inner) side are a bit more aggressive in this version to help with stability.
 For most, this just feels like a hug.
 But for some with lower-sitting ankle bones or flat arches, it can create a pressure point or hot spot.